ibbles/gpu-performance-rate/README.md

 # Problem statement

-The famous More's Law state that the number of transistors that cost-effectively can be put in a chip doubles every year, later revised to eighteen months.
+The famous Moore's law state that the number of transistors that cost-effectively can be put in a chip doubles every year, later revised to every eighteen months.
-Many take this to mean that the performance also doubles within the same about of time.
+Some take this to mean that the performance also doubles within the same amount of time.
 While that's debatable, there is no question that the real-world performance of microchips has seen a tremendous development over the decades since their introduction in the early '60s.
 Exponential, in fact.
-The purpose of this text is to explore that exponential growth within the context of GPUs, or Graphics Processing Units.
+The purpose of this text is to explore that exponential growth within the context of Graphics Processing Units, or GPUs for short.

-In short, what has the recent growth rate of GPU performance been?
+In a nutshell, what has the recent growth rate for GPU performance been?

 # Method

-This analysis assumes a steady exponential performance growth rate according to the standard exponential function
+This analysis assumes a steady exponential performance growth rate according to the [standard exponential function](https://en.wikipedia.org/wiki/Exponential_growth#Basic_formula):

 <img src="https://latex.codecogs.com/svg.latex?\fn_phv&space;f(t)&space;=&space;f(0)*e^{(k*t)}" title="f(t) = f(0)*e^{(k*t)}" />